RobMulla/tpu-recipes/inference/trillium/vLLM/Llama3.1/README.md

 gcloud compute tpus tpu-vm ssh $TPU_NAME --project $PROJECT --zone=$ZONE
 ```

-## Step 8: access the running container
+## Step 8: Access the running container

+To run the benchmark and install dependencies, you first need to enter the running container.

 ```bash
 sudo docker exec -it $USER-vllm bash
 ```

+The following steps for testing and benchmarking should be executed from within this container shell.

 ## Step 9: Test the server